Easy Cuban Bread Recipe (5 Ingredients)

 FAQs

-What is the difference between Cuban bread and French bread
+What is the difference between Cuban bread and French bread?

-Can I make Cuban bread without lard
+Can I make Cuban bread without lard?

-Why is a palmetto leaf placed on Cuban bread before baking
+Why is a palmetto leaf used?

-Is Cuban bread gluten free
+Is Cuban bread gluten-free?

-No it contains wheat flour but you can experiment with gluten free blends
+No, it contains wheat flour, but you can experiment with gluten-free blends

 Sharing is caring!